robclancy/xf-developer/README.md

-XenForo Console
+XenForo Developer
 ==========

-Console component for working with XenForo.
+A group of components to help with developing your XenForo apps.